GoogleCloudPlatform/jit-groups/doc/site/sources/docs/jitgroups-environment.md

     The name can't be changed later.

-1. Apply the configuration change:
+1. Reinitialize Terraform and apply the configuration change:

     ```sh
+    terraform init
     terraform apply
     ```